nus-mmsys/LibreDF/README.md

         BoxFilter           % output:Mat = boxFilter(input:Mat) ;
                               reads a frame, applies a dilate (mean) filter on it, and sends the filtered frame.
+        Canny               % output:Mat = Canny(input:Mat) ;
+                              reads a frame, applies a Canny filter on it, and sends the filtered frame.
         Convolution         % output:Mat = filter2D(input:Mat) ;
                               // with modified kernel and anchor
                               reads a frame, applies a convolution filter on it, and sends the filtered frame.
+        CvtColor            % output:Mat = cvtColor(input:Mat, BGR2GRAY) ;
+                              reads a frame, applies converts its colors to gray, and sends the filtered frame.
         Dilate              % output:Mat = dilate(input:Mat) ;
                               reads a frame, applies a dilate (max) filter on it, and sends the filtered frame.
+        EqualizeHist        % output:Mat = equalizeHist(input:Mat) ;
+                              reads a frame, applies equalize histogram filter, and sends the filtered frame.
         Erode               % output:Mat = erode(input:Mat) ;
                               reads a frame, applies an erode (min) filter on it,